--TR-C3 and M-TR-C7.
+M-TR-C1, M-TR-C3 through M-TR-C7.
 Described above in Transportation and Circulation, Construction - Traffic.
-Note that M-TR-C1 and M-TR-C4 through M-TR-C6 do not specifically address construction related impacts to parking.

 Implementation of these measures would reduce the impacts caused by temporary conversion of parking lanes to mixed-flow lanes to less than significant levels.